-Benefits In-Network Out-of-Network Bariatric Surgery Travel - \$3,000 per surgery to Blue Distinction Center of Excellence for Specialty Care within 50 miles of the patient's home.
-Covered at the benefit level of the services billed Not Covered Clinical Trails Benefits are based or Covered Service Dental Services Covered for treatment of an injury to sound and natural teeth but only if treatment is completed within 12 months of the accident.
-Benefits are based or Covered Service Diabetes Equipment, Education, and Supplies Diabetic Supplies (Supplies not covered under drug card are covered under medical) 20% after l Deductible Screenings for gestational diabetes are covered under "Preventive Care."
-Benefits for diabetic ed the setting in which C recei Covered Services are Diagnostic Services Preferred Reference Labs 20% after Deductible 35% after Deductible All Other Diagnostic Services 20% after Deductible 35% after Deductible Durable Medical Equipment (DME), Medical Devices, Orthotics, Prosthetics, Medical and Surgical Supplies (Received from a Supplier) Durable Medical Equipment (DME) 20% after Deductible 35% after Deductible Prosthetics and Orthotics (Foot orthotics are covered) 20% after Deductible, limited to \$1,000 every 5 years for snore guards 35% after Deductible Wigs and Toupees Covered only for alopecia resulting from chemotherapy or radiation therapy as medically necessary.
-10% after Deductible 30% after Deductible Wigs and Toupees Maximum Limited to one pe er Calendar Year The cost shares listed above only apply when you get the equipment receive the equipment or supplies as part of an office or outpatient valued on the setting in which the covered equipment or supplies are isit, or during a Hospita Hearing Aids 20% after Deductible 35% after Deductible Hearing Aids Maximum Limited to one per ea ar every three years
+Benefits In-Network Out-of-Network Bariat fic Surgery Travel \$3,000 per surgery to Blue Distinction Center of Excellence for Specialty Care within 50 miles of the patient's home.
+Covered at the benefit level of the services billed Not Covered Lodging, limited to single or double occupancy \$150 per night Not Covered Clinica al Trails Benefits are based or Covered Service Dental - Services Covered for treatment of an injury to sound and natural teeth.
+Benefits are based on the setting in which Covered Services are received Diabet es Equipment, Education, and Supplies • Diabetic Supplies (Supplies not covered under drug card are covered under medical) 20% after Deductible nings for gestational diabetes are covered 'Preventive Care."
+Benefits for diabetic education are based of the setting in which Covered Services are received.
+Diagno ostic Services • Preferred Reference Labs 20% after Deductible 35% after Deductible • All Other Diagnostic Services 20% after Deductible 35% after Deductible Durab Suppli le Medical Equipment (DME), Medical Devices and es Durable Medical Equipment (DME) 20% after 35% after Deductible • Deductible Deddelible • Prosthetics and Orthotics (Foot orthotics are covered) 20% after Deductible, limited to \$1,000 every 5 years for snore guards 35% after Deductible • 20% after Deductible, limited to \$1,000 every 5 years for snore 35% after • (Foot orthotics are covered) Wigs and Toupees - Covered only for alopecia resulting from chemotherapy 20% after Deductible, limited to \$1,000 every 5 years for snore guards 10% after 35% after Deductible 30% after Deductible • • The co (Foot orthotics are covered) Wigs and Toupees Covered only for alopecia resulting from chemotherapy or radiation therapy as medically necessary.
+20% after Deductible, limited to \$1,000 every 5 years for snore guards 10% after Deductible Limited to one pe 35% after Deductible 30% after Deductible r Calendar Year • • The co (Foot orthotics are covered) Wigs and Toupees Covered only for alopecia resulting from chemotherapy or radiation therapy as medically necessary.
+Wigs and Toupees Maximum 20% after Deductible, limited to \$1,000 every 5 years for snore guards 10% after Deductible Limited to one pe 35% after Deductible 30% after Deductible r Calendar Year